actions/actions-runner-controller/docs/QuickStartGuide.md

 There's also has a quick start guide to get started on Actions, For more information, see "[Quick start Guide to GitHub Actions](https://docs.github.com/en/actions/quickstart)."

 ## Next steps
 ARC provides several interesting features and capabilities.
-For more information, see "[Readme](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/README.md)."
+For more information, see "[Detailed documentation](detailed-docs.md)."